BrianHicks/elm-swapper/README.md

 Be Brian and know how to install this.
 It's in experiment phase right now.

+(or less snarky: have direnv and nix installed, enter the directory, run scripts.)

 ## Usage

 Use `elm-swapper` wherever you'd use `elm`.
 (In fact, it should be safe to `alias elm=elm-swapper`.)